RBYI-DNC-NoINSPO-please/RBYI-DNC-NoINSPO-please/README.md

 - I'm always comfortable with C + H from anyone if I'm alone.
 But I'm likely afk.

 - I like to roleplay on Islands.

-- Currently recovering, so please be patient with me.
-I get stressed out by situations easily and tend to randomly leave because of it.

 - I like Cookie Run a lot.